Places to see in Limerick Ireland

 Source: arrivalguides.com

-St. John’s Cathedral was created from Thomas Hardwick, who was an english architect.
+St. John’s Cathedral was created by Thomas Hardwick, who was an English architect.
 The cathedral was officially consecrated by Most Rev. Edward Thomas O’ Dwyer in June 1894.
 In St. John’s Cathedral lie buried six bishops.
 The tower was designed in1878 to stand at 274 feet 9 inches feet, on a base with walls that are some four feet thick.

 7. The People’s Museum of Limerick